pawelsberg/genetic-neural-network/README.md

 Best Ever Network (Nodes:1,Synapses:2)
 Last Successful Mutations:
 ```
+Best Ever Network is a best specimen so far during simulation.
+This network is evolved further to improve Quality (fit of the neural network to realise a list test cases).
 To check how well the current best network is peforming in solving test cases use command:
 ```
 >show test